LOST OBJECTS (47)

 However, it also surfed all the stylistic ebbs and flows of the next twenty years.
 It stood on its own when paired with Japanese or Belgian designers’ tops.
 It would conveniently change character depending on whether I was wearing high heels, platforms, or combat boots.
 It moved with me to New York, where it thrived and had its good share of hip vernissages and benefits.

-It finally died of natural cause about six years ago.
+It finally died of natural causes about six years ago.
 The vinyl started decaying, sticking, almost melting.
 Funny how plastics never seems to go away, except when you want it to stay….

 ABOUT THE AUTHOR: See sidebar.

 ABOUT THE ARTIST: Guillermo Meraz is a fashion illustrator based in Mexico City.
 He teaches at Universidad Jannette Klein, and he keeps creating and innovating new illustrated collections.
 Follow him on Instagram here.